avaneev/prvhash/README.md

 PRVHASH can generate 32- to unlimited-bit hashes, yielding hashes of roughly equal quality independent of the chosen hash length.
 PRVHASH is based on 64-bit math.
-Hashes beyond 256-bits still require extensive testing, but, for example, any 32-bit element extracted from 512- or 2048-bit resulting hash is as collision resistant as just a 32-bit hash.
 The use of the function beyond 512-bit hashes is easily possible, but has to be statistically tested.
+For example, any 32-bit element extracted from 1024-, 2048-, or 4096-bit resulting hash is as collision resistant as just a 32-bit hash.
 It is a fixed execution time hash function that depends only on message length.
 A streamed hashing implementation is available.

 PRVHASH is solely based on the butterfly effect, strongly inspired by LCG pseudo-random number generators.
 The generated hashes have good avalanche